Pacific-salmon-assess/SalmonLRP_WCVI_CK/SCChumStudy/README.md

 ### Overview

-The SCChumCaseStudy folder contains the files that are specific to the Limit Reference Point retrospective analysis for Inside South Coast Chum (non-Fraser) Stock Management Unit.
-This includes raw input data, code to prepare data and run analysis, case study-specific functions, and outputs (data and figures).
+> The SCChumStudy folder contains the files that are specific to the Limit Reference Point retrospective analysis for the Inside South Coast Chum (non-Fraser) Stock Management Unit.
+This includes raw input data, code to prepare data and run analyses, case study-specific functions, and outputs (data and figures).

-The folder contains:
+### Contents

-#### **DataIn**: input data (read only)
+#### **DataIn**: _input data (read only)_

 * AgeComp_2018.csv
 Age composition data from Johnstone Strait fishery aggregate
 Pieter Van Will (DFO)

 * Chum Escapement Data With Areas_2018.xlsx
 Raw escapement data (spawner counts) with updated 2018 tab Pieter Van Will (DFO)